imogenlay/portfolio-site/README.md

 - [ ] Music.
 - [ ] SFX.
 - [ ] Add some little people that get more and more panicked based on how badly the player is doing.

-### Version Number

-Move version number to the corner and make a toggle so it can be disabled in builds.